 Accommodations that decrease the integrity of a course or program or cause an undue burden will not be approved.
 Accommodations will not be granted retroactively.
 Accommodations will be determined on an individual basis according to specific student needs.
 To continue to be considered for academic accommodations, a student must request services each semester.
 Other accommodation requests must be made annually.
 Any individual who feels that she has been denied reasonable accommodations, access, or been discriminated against on the basis of a disability, should file a complaint using the College's Student Complaint Process which can be found in the Wesleyanne: Student Handbook.

-For questions or more information please contact Christy Henry, dean of students at email@example.com or (478) 757-5219.
+For questions or more information please contact Jill Amos, director of disability and advocacy services at email@example.com or (478) 757-3800.